DragonFly On-Line Manual Pages

 The -s count option selects all partitions that have the given

 size.
-This can cause multiple partitions to be removed.
+This can cause multiple partitions to be labeled.

 The -t type option selects all partitions that have the given